JuliaDynamics/Agents.jl/docs/src/performance_tips.md

 include(t)
 ```

-The result is that having many types (here 15 different types) makes the code about 10 times slower.
+We see that Unions of up to three different Agent types do not suffer much.

-If you have less than four agent types in your model, using different types is still recommended
+Hence, if you have less than four agent types in your model, using different types is still a valid option and allows you to utilize multiple dispatch.
-because the impact on performance is small.
-Alternatively, if you have a bigger number of agent
-types, you can consider using the [`@multiagent`](@ref) macro which can improve the time of a model
-run considerably and, in many cases, without incurring almost any additional memory increase.
+For more agent types however we recommend using the [`@multiagent`](@ref) macro.